-3. THC retracts the torch from zero height to piercing height (adjusted according to cutting charts)
+3. The THC lifts the torch from the zero height to the piercing height in accordance with the cut chart settings.

-4. After piercing of the cutting material the THC moves the torch down to cutting height
+4. After piercing of the workpiece, the THC lowers the torch to the programmed cut height

 5. AVC is turned ON (AVC enabled)

-Correct cutting speed means dross free cutting.
-To get the good cut quality you should always follow the cutting charts.
-The proper operating data (such as amperage, arc voltage, torch-to-work distance and cutting speed) for a given material thickness should be in the mid-range of cutting chart.
+Correct cut speed can produce dross free cutting.
+To obtain the "Best" cut quality from a system, use the cut chart data provided by the manufacturer.
+The precise operating data (such as amperage, arc voltage, torch-to-work distance and cut speed) for a given material thickness should be in the mid-range of the cut chart.

-The kerf width is important to the dimensional accuracy of the part.
-A wider kerf is usually caused by a slower speed or more power.
+Kerf width is relevant to the dimensional accuracy of the part.
+A wider kerf is usually caused by a slower cut speed or excessive power.
 Kerf width = 1.5 – 2.0 x orifice diameter of the nozzle.

 Kerf is the void created by the cutting process (or the volume of material removed).